 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

-Local studies information is held at Lancaster
+Local studies information is held at Lancaster library.

-The Register Office covering the Silverdale area is Lancaster
+The Register Office covering the Silverdale area is Lancaster.

-In 1835 Silverdale was a township in the parish of Warton
+In 1835 Silverdale was a township in the parish of Warton.

+You can see the administrative areas in which Silverdale has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD462753 (Lat/Lon: 54.170667, -2.825628), Silverdale which are provided by:
+You can see maps centred on OS grid reference SD467763 (Lat/Lon: 54.179372, -2.818111), Silverdale which are provided by: